-2.1 OPERATION OVERVIEW
+2.1 System

 This section covers the navigation and operation of the standard AyrDyne Monitoring System.
 The operation and functionality of each screen is covered in detail in later sections.
-The table below shows the layout of the screens.
-Available screens depend on system requirements and configuration.
+The outline below shows the layout of the screens.
+Available screens may vary, depending on system requirements and configuration.

-System Contains system wide monitoring, settings, and controls Overview An overview of the system and the first screen to display when power is applied Metrics System Metrics Alarms Alarms monitoring and control Settings User settings, IO settings, and analog and digital device settings Filters Contains all monitoring, settings, and controls related to the filters Primary Info Primary filter differential pressure monitoring and cleaning Primary Settings Primary filter cleaning settings Primary Solenoids Primary filter cleaning system monitoring and manual control Secondary Info Secondary filter differential pressure monitoring Airflow Contains all monitoring, settings, and controls related to airflow Airflow Control Airflow monitoring and control settings VFD Settings VFD monitoring and parameter entry Discharge Contains all monitoring, settings, and controls related to the discharge system Safety Contains all monitoring, settings, and controls related to safety
+- System Contains system-wide monitoring, settings, and controls - Overview The first screen to display when power is applied.
+This shows an overview of the system. - Metrics System metrics - Alarms Alarms monitoring and control - Settings User settings, IO settings, and settings for analog and digital devices - Filters Contains all monitoring, settings, and controls related to filters - Primary Info Primary filter differential pressure monitoring and cleaning - Primary Settings Primary filter cleaning settings - Primary Solenoids Primary filter cleaning system monitoring and manual control - Secondary Info Secondary filter differential pressure monitoring - Airflow Contains all monitoring, settings, and controls related to airflow - Airflow Control Airflow monitoring and control settings - VFD Settings VFD monitoring and parameter entry - Discharge Contains all monitoring, settings, and controls related to the discharge system - Safety Contains all monitoring, settings, and controls related to safety

-2.1.1 STATUS BAR OVERVIEW
+2.1.1 Status bar overview

-The status bar is visible in all screens.
+The status bar is visible on all screens.
 This bar displays system information, active alarm description, and corrective action.